sreyan-ghosh/ML-from-scratch/README.md

 # ML-from-scratch

-Basic ML and DL Alogorithms from scratch
+ML and DL Alogorithms

+Contains from scratch:

+-> Logistic Regression

+-> Support Vector Machine

+-> A sigmoid neuron trained on both self generated and a dataset.

+-> Multiple classes of Feed Forward Neural Networks.